 Individual academic freedom is almost always unrestrained and institutional intervention is rare.
 Individual faculty freedom is essentially unrestrained except for matters that obstruct or betray the College's identity and mission and values.
 Faculty members approach their commitment to the College with a sense of fidelity to that mission.
 Institutional intervention is rare and limited to cases the College's trustees or administration determines a compelling threat to Christian Life College's identity or mission.
 The faculty, administration, and the board should work together in a spirit of Christian love, trust, and charity.
 The faculty has an obligation of dealing with sensitive issues sensitively.
-Christian Life College expects Apostolic Christian faculty to be faithful to doctrine, and to be respectful of the College's mission.
+Christian Life College's mission.